michiganprogrammer/airport_rideshare/founder/visionStatement_market_analysis.md

 ## Who is your customer

-Someone just landed at an airport and needs a ride to their destination.
-That's the main customer Others could potentially be offering a shuttle service to say corporations, colleges, hotels, hospitals, baseball games.
+Someone who just landed at an airport and needs a ride to their destination.
+That's the main customer.
+Others that could have potential could are shuttle service to corporations, colleges, hotels, hospitals, baseball games.
 This could also work well in high desnity areas, think of dollarVans

 ## What are you assumptions

 I assume people will want to save some money, I'm also hoping that a minibus would be appealing.
-Also I'm assuming they will be better cliens, not having to deal with drunks I'm assuming insurance won't be too high, also that the laws won't be against me
+Also I'm assuming they will be better clients, not having to deal with drunks I'm assuming insurance won't be too high, also that the laws won't be against me.

 ## what things are inscope / out of scope